tobikli/ba-thesis/content/proposal/objective.typ

 The E2E test suite will be designed to be maintainable and scalable, allowing future extensions as new features are introduced.
 Special attention will be given to handling asynchronous behavior, such as delayed UI updates and dynamic content loading, which are common in web-based IDEs.
 The implementation will include test automation best practices, such as using selectors resilient to UI changes and structuring tests modularly for reusability.

+Tests regarding interaction with Artemis will be integrated into the existing CI/CD pipeline of Artemis, ensuring that any changes to Theia Cloud are automatically validated against the test suite.
+This integration will help maintain a high level of confidence in the system’s correctness and stability, reducing the risk of regressions and improving overall user experience.

 #figure(
   image("/figures/proposal_diagram.svg", width: 80%),
   caption: [Sequence Diagram of an example E2E Test],